roboplc/iec60870-5/README.md

 power grids.

-* The most common problem is that the majority of the IEC 60870-5 104 servers require require keep-alive frames.
+* The most common problem is that the majority of the IEC 60870-5 104 servers require keep-alive frames.
 Such can be generated either using IEC 60870-5 104 S-Frames, or test U-frames out-of-the-box:

 ```rust
 use iec60870_5::telegram104::Telegram104;